whopperdk/gnosispay-dashboard-extension/README.md

 1. Download this repository
 2. Go to `chrome://extensions/`, `edge://extensions/`, `brave://extensions/`
 3. Enable "Developer mode"
-4. Click "Load unpacked" and select the `/extension` folder
+4. Click "Load unpacked" and select the `/extension v 2.0` folder

 ### Firefox

 1. Download this repository
 2. Go to `about:debugging#/runtime/this-firefox`
 3. Click "Load Temporary Add-on"
-4. Select any file in the `/extension` folder
+4. Select any file in the `/extension v 2.0` folder

 ## Usage